 M — The state Mammal is the gray squirrel.

-M– Moravians were one of the first settlers, creating what was “Old Salem” and is now “Winston-Salem.”
+M– Moravians were among the first settlers, creating what was “Old Salem” and is now “Winston-Salem.”

-M — Mount Mitchell, known in Cherokee as Attakulla, is the highest peak of the Appalachian Mountains and the highest peak in mainland eastern North America.
+M — Mount Mitchell, known in Cherokee as Attakulla, is the highest peak of the Appalachian Mountains and in mainland eastern North America.
+The highest peak east of the Mississippi towers 6,684 feet above sea level.

 N